giraffe-fsharp/Giraffe/README.md

 ### json

 `json` sets or modifies the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers which attempt to modify the HTTP headers of the response cannot be executed afterwards anymore.

-The different between `json` an `setBodyAsString` or `setBody` is that this http handler also sets the `Content-Type` HTTP header to `application/json`.
+This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.
+It also sets the `Content-Type` HTTP header to `application/json`.

 #### Example: